 Maggie was faced with a number of difficult decisions when she was diagnosed with breast cancer at age 28.
 Some of the biggest decisions she faced centered around her ability to have children later in life, and whether treatment would affect her future

 fertility.
-Ann Partridge, MD, MPH, Maggie’s oncologist and founder/director of the Program for Young Women with Breast Cancer at the
+Ann Partridge, MD, MPH, Maggie’s oncologist and founder/director of the Program for Young Adults with Breast Cancer at the

 Susan F. Smith Center for Women’s Cancers at Dana-Farber, joins Maggie to discuss some of the important decisions young breast cancer patients face.

 Episode 4: Mastectomy or Not — Breast Cancer Surgery Decisions

 Although they were both diagnosed with early stage breast cancer, Amanda and Judy elected two very different surgical treatments.
 They discuss their surgery options and decisions along with Dr. Tari King, chief

 of breast surgery at the Susan F. Smith Center for Women’s Cancers at Dana-Farber/Brigham and Women’s Cancer Center.
 Read more about their story and what researchers say about deciding whether or not to have a mastectomy after a breast cancer diagnosis.